 First dollar coverage insurance became available to group members on July 1, 2002.
 Starting with the 2017 policy year (fiscal year 2018), all OSAG members participate in the first dollar coverage program.
 Claims payments are processed by Consolidated Benefits Resources on CompSource Mutual paper.
-For the years ending June 30, 2020 and 2019, CompSource Mutual, through Consolidated Benefits Resources, paid approximately \$13,942,000 and \$14,220,000, respectively, in claims under the first dollar coverage program.
+For the years ending June 30, 2021 and 2020, CompSource Mutual, through Consolidated Benefits Resources, paid approximately \$14,206,000 and \$13,942,000, respectively, in claims under the first dollar coverage program.

 CompSource Mutual offers a performance dividend program based upon individual member loss ratios and premium amounts.
 Valuation of the performance dividends will be twenty-four (24) months after the inception of the policy.
 Performance dividends earned by members, which are due from CompSource Mutual, are considered agency transactions, with any amounts received by OSAG being owed to OSAG members.
 If a performance dividend is earned by a member who is no longer a member of OSAG at the time of payment, the performance dividend will be payable to OSAG.
-During the year ended June 30, 2020 and 2019, OSAG received \$1,284,826 and \$1,646,104, respectively, in performance dividends from CompSource Mutual that will be applied toward future member premiums.
+During the year ended June 30, 2021 and 2020, OSAG received \$1,413,071 and \$1,284,826, respectively, in performance dividends from CompSource Mutual that will be applied toward future member premiums.
 This liability is included in due to members in the accompanying statements of net position.

-On March 25, 2020, the Oklahoma State Department of Education directed all Oklahoma public schools to suspend all in-person and extracurricular activities and close buildings for the remainder of the 2019/2020 school year due to the COVID-19 pandemic.
-For the 2020/2021 school year, many school districts have adopted a virtual learning approach, while others have in-person classes or some combination of the two approaches.
-As a result, OSAG received \$4,676,221 in financial relief credits from CompSource Mutual during the year ended June 30, 2020.
+Due to the ongoing COVID-19 pandemic and its impact on schools, OSAG received \$1,789,052 and \$4,676,221 in financial relief credits from CompSource Mutual during the years ended June 30, 2021 and 2020, respectively.
 Similar to the performance dividends discussed above, the financial relief credits will be applied toward future member premiums and are included in due to members in the accompanying statements of net position.